gabeorosan/pa-project/public/README.md

 ## Search

-Clicking on the magnifying glass in the top left lets yoou search for the data of a specific virus capsid by its PDB id.
+Clicking on the magnifying glass in the top left lets you search for the data of a specific virus capsid by its PDB id.
 Simply type in the id (make sure it is in the ids that make up the dataset - see above) and you will get each of the fields and values, separated by a colon, from the capsid object.